mixxit/docsy-example/content/en/docs/Gods/_index.md

 Irduolo - The Goddess of Friendship and Trust

-Lumyle - The Goddess of Wine and Festivals
+Lumyle - The Goddess of Music, Wine and Festivals

 Lunarine -The Goddess of Strategy and Conquest